marcellozaniboni/sonqui/README.md

 # About sonqui
-a small "one-tap app" for sharing quickly geolocation data with map links This software is provided under the terms of the GNU General Public License (GPL) version 2.
+This is small "one-tap app" for sharing quickly geolocation data with map links.
+This software is provided under the terms of the GNU General Public License (GPL) version 2.
 You can find more details here [gnu.org/licenses](https://www.gnu.org/licenses/).
 I used the following third party technologies for developing this app: they really simplified the job, so thank you very very much!